Twice-Daily Compared with Once-Daily Thoracic

 once-daily treatment and 196 receiving twice-daily treatment) were eligible for a

-secondary analysis.
 For patients to be eligible the small-cell lung

 cancer had to be confined to one hemithorax, the ipsilateral supraclavicular fossa, or